Lake Sammamish State Park: Natural history

 Human intervention has impeded the return of the characteristic, long-lived conifers and the natural understory trees, shrubs, and herbs associated with native Douglas-fir, pacific madrone, western hemlock, Sitka spruce, pacific dogwood, cascara, red-alder, and vine maple.
-The drier prairie-like areas hosted Garry oaks and camas, and were maintained form hundreds - possibly thousands of years - by periodic burning by the local tribes.
+The drier prairie-like areas hosted Garry oaks and camas, and were maintained for hundreds - possibly thousands of years - by periodic burning by the local tribes.
 Along with camas from the drier areas, tribal residents harvested salmonberry, snowberry, currant, huckleberry, thimbleberry, wild ginger, elderberry, Indian plum, serviceberry, nootka rose, and other plants for food and medical needs.
 The understory was filled with sword fern, maidenhair fern, deer fern, salal, Oregon grape, oceanspray, and other plants - most of which are no longer present in the park.

-Runoff from the formerly wooded areas increased substantially over what it had been in the water-absorbing coniferous forest with its thick water-absorbing spongy floor and year-round, high-surface area needles.
+Runoff from the formerly wooded areas increased substantially over what it had been in the water-absorbing coniferous forest with its thick water-absorbing spongy floor and year-round, high-surface-area needles.
 The increased runoff coupled with the removal of vegetation by development and farming, plus the scarring of the landscape from mining, road building, and farming caused a massive increase in sedimentation into the lake.
-The development of the large sand and gravel quarry in Issaquah contributed to the sedimentation load up through the 1980s when efforts to reduce the combined impacts of sediment and human generated waste water were finally made effective.
-The sediment plumes present in the modern day lake are 20th century additions to the lake shore.
+The development of the giant sand and gravel quarry in Issaquah contributed to the sedimentation load up through the 1980s when efforts to reduce the combined impacts of sediment and human-generated wastewater were finally made effective.
+The sediment plumes present in the modern-day lake are 20th-century additions to the lake shore.
 The increase in sedimentation as well as the residential development along the shoreline have combined to raise the level of the lake some 2–4 ft above its average 1860 level.
 The weir at the head of the Sammamish River contributes to the increase in lake levels, as does the sediment load and vegetation now clogging the Sammamish River at Marymoor Park.
 The bottom of the channel of Issaquah Creek is also 2–4 ft higher than it once was because of the buildup of sediment.
-This build up, coupled with the significant increase in runoff caused by the reduction in the upland forest, coupled with the general increase in the level of the lake has created wet areas where relatively dry, old-growth conifer forest once stood.
+This build-up, coupled with the significant increase in runoff caused by the reduction in the upland forest, coupled with the general increase in the level of the lake has created wet areas where relatively dry, old-growth conifer forests once stood.

 This contributes to the generally wet, muddy conditions that plague the Park most of the year.
-Restoration efforts have been ineffective because of lack of funding.
+Restoration efforts have been ineffective because of a lack of funding.

+One of the most alluring features of Lake Sammamish park is its natural beauty.
+The park is home to a diverse range of plant and animal life.
+Including bald eagles, herons, beavers, and otters.
+The park's wetlands and shoreline habitats provide critical habitats for many species, and the park's staff works hard to preserve and protect these natural resources.
+Visitors can enjoy scenic views of the lake and surrounding mountains, especially during the fall when the leaves turn vibrant shades of red and gold.